george-hawkins/arf-drone/docs/transmitter-getting-started.md

 If _massstorage_ is currently enabled for your Q X7 (which is the factory default) then you transmitter should appear on your computer as a USB drive called _Taranis_, if you open this drive you should find two files called `EEPROM.BIN` and `FIRMWARE.BIN` that contain exactly the same contents as the two files we just backed up.
 So if _massstorage_ is enabled an even easier way to backup your transmitter is to just copy these two files to your computer.

+TODO: as covered below, you'll actually see two drives if you've inserted an SD card into your Q X7, _Taranis_, as mentioned, and _OPENTX_, where _OPENTX_ corresponds to the contents of the SD card.

 In all likelyhood you'll never need these backups.

 Note: if you recorded your current OpenTX firmware version as described above then you may also want to record the bootloader version to see how it is affected by the upgrade process - just record the top title of the bootloader screen, it should be something like "X7 Bootloader 2.2.0".